 Since the May 2023 approval of the Colorado Wolf Restoration and Management Plan, CPW has said that wolves are expected to expand widely over the years, including to the Front Range.

-Two previously released wolf movement maps showed wolves nearing the Front Range — March-April 2025 and May-June 2025 — however the animals did not appear to be exploring the Front Range as much there.
-Those maps are below.
+Two previously released wolf movement maps also revealed wolves nearing the Front Range — March-April 2025 and May-June 2025 — however the animals did not appear to be exploring the region as heavily during those times compared to Wednesday's new map.

-In addition, wolves were detected near tribal lands in Colorado.
+In addition, wolves were detected near tribal lands in Colorado, CPW said on Wednesday.
 CPW has a memorandum of understanding with the Southern Ute Indian Tribe, the agency said, and it addresses the potential impacts of the wolf reintroduction program on the reservation and Brunot Treaty Area in southwest Colorado.

 CPW is planning a third round of gray wolf reintroductions in January 2026.